 Green Globes is a well-established green building guidance and assessment program that offers a practical and affordable way to advance the environmental performance and sustainability of a wide variety of building types.
-Green Globes for New Construction 2021 (Green Globes NC 2021) is implementation of ANSI/GBI 01-2021: Green Globes Assessment Protocol for Design, New Construction, and Major Renovations, which was approved by ANSI 9/03/2021, and is designed to be a rating system specifically for new construction, major renovations, and additions.
+Green Globes Multifamily for New Construction is based on Green Globes NC 2021, which is implementation of ANSI/ GBI 01-2021: Green Globes Assessment Protocol for Design, New Construction, and Major Renovations, which was approved by ANSI 9/ 03/2021, and is designed to be a rating system specifically for new construction, major renovations, and additions.

-Green Globes NC 2021 is a smart alternative for assessing and certifying design and construction owing to these five key attributes:
+Green Globes Multifamily NC is a smart alternative for assessing and certifying design and construction owing to these six key attributes:

-- A comprehensive environmental assessment protocol using accepted criteria - Best practices guidance for designing sustainable new construction, major renovations, and additions - A practical and cost-effective approach using licensed, independent third-party professionals as assessors to work with owners and design teams - Implementation of ANSI/GBI 01-2021: Green Globes Assessment Protocol for Design, New Construction, and Major Renovations, the only national consensus green building standard for new commercial construction, developed in 2010 and updated in 2021 by the Green Building Initiative - Recognition by the U.S. General Services Administration and the U.S. Department of Defense
+- Minimum requirements required of all projects to meet targeted ventilation and energy savings requirements and to be certified through the Green Globes Multifamily programs - A comprehensive environmental assessment protocol using accepted criteria - Best practices guidance for designing sustainable new construction, major renovations, and additions - A practical and cost-effective approach using licensed, independent third-party professionals as assessors to work with owners and design teams - Implementation of ANSI/GBI 01-2021: Green Globes Assessment Protocol for Design, New Construction, and Major Renovations, the only national consensus green building standard for new commercial construction, developed in 2010 and updated in 2021 by the Green Building Initiative - Recognition by the U.S. General Services Administration and the U.S. Department of Defense